python-microscopy/ch-shrinkwrap/README.md

 ch_shrinkwrap is a plugin for the [PYthon Microscopy Environment](https://python-microscopy.org/).
 Once PYME is installed, open a command line and execute the following.

-0. Clone this repository and navigate to its root folder on your machine.
+0. Clone this repository.

-1. `python setup.py install`
+1. `python ch-shrinkwrap/setup.py install`

-2. `python ch_shrinkwrap/python_microscopy/install_plugin.py`
+2. `python ch-shrinkwrap/install_plugin.py`

-The plugin will appear in PYMEVisualize (`pymevis`) under "Mesh-->Shrinkwrap membrane surface".
+The plugin will appear in PYMEVisualize (`pymevis`) under *Mesh-->Shrinkwrap membrane surface*.